Adam Jones' amazing catch helps Team USA advance to WBC semifinals

 The biggest swing came from Stanton.
 His two-run home run in the fifth inning gave Team USA its first lead.
 Starter Danny Duffy, four relievers, Jones catch and Andrew McCutchen’s clutch two-run double in the eighth inning all played a part in making it hold up.

 Team USA’s thrilling win may just go down as its biggest in WBC history.
-Sure, it appeared and lost in the semifinals back in 2009, but this team might be poised to do something special.
+Sure, it reached the semifinals and lost back in 2009, but this team has an opportunity to accomplish something special.

 It won’t get any easier though.
 Tuesday’s semifinal brings a matchup with undefeated Japan, which is the team that sent it packing in 2009.
 On Monday, Puerto Rico will take on the Netherlands in the other intriguing semifinal, so there are certainly no pushovers left.
 It’s going to be a challenge, but Team USA proved it was up to that challenge on Saturday.